sahilbishnoi26/teradata-mcp-server/README.md

 ### Adding the MCP server to Claude Desktop
 You can add this server Claude desktop adding this entry to your `claude_desktop_config.json` config file:

-Note: you will need to modify the directory path in the arg & the DATABASE_URI for your environment
+Note: you will need to modify the directory path in the args for your system, this needs to be a complete path.
+You may also need to have a complete path to uv in the command as well.

+Note: this requires that `uv` is available to Claude in your system path or installed globally on your system (eg. uv installed with `brew` for Mac OS users).

 ```
 {